Telechron, Inc., Ashland, Massachusetts, USA. Model Type

 wood case.
 I will describe here the work needed for the movement itself.
 As far as I know

-only one other example of the Type C; currently inoperable.
-It too is missing the
+only one other example of the Type C; currently inoperable is known and it too is missing the

 following items listed below, as well as a few others.